matteocargnelutti/maguire-lab-seizure-detection-webapp/README.md

 ---

 ## About
-This web app allows to run a set of rodent single-channel EEG data against a deep learning model to detect seizures.
+This web app uses deep learning to detect seizure activity from single-channel LFP/EEG brain recordings.
 ![graph](__github/graph_min.png)

 ---

 ## How does it work
-- Provide the app a CSV file containing rodent EEG data, each line being a sequence of 500 samples at 100hz.
+- Provide the app with a CSV file containing rodent EEG data, where each row is a sequence of 500 samples at 100 Hz.

 - The app will read the file and send it by chunks to our server, where our machine learning algorithm runs.
 Nothing is stored on our end.

-- Once the whole file has been processed, the app generates a dynamic visualization allowing to consult, edit and export results.
+- Once the whole file has been processed, the app generates a dynamic visualization allowing verification, editing and export of the results.

 ---